Editors pick

 A brewery has different needs than a theater.
 A farm with timed fall entry has different needs than a nonprofit gala.

-The best alternative is usually the one that fits your day-to-day workflow, not the one with the flashiest homepage.
+The best Eventbrite alternative is usually the one that fits your day-to-day workflow, not the one with the flashiest homepage.

 SimpleTix is a good fit for teams that run more than basic ticket sales.

-It’s especially useful for teams that need timed entry, reserved seating, memberships, season tickets, box office sales, waivers, promo offers, and recurring events.
+It is especially useful for teams that need timed entry, reserved seating, memberships, season tickets, box office sales, waivers, promo offers, and recurring events.

-Where SimpleTix stands out
+Where SimpleTix wins

-You can sell general admission, timed entry, reserved seating, season tickets, and Flex Passes with attendee photo verification.
+2. Works for more than one event format.
+General admission, timed entry, reserved seating, season tickets, and Flex Passes with attendee photo verification.

+3. Strong fit for in-person operations.
 The SimpleTix Organizer app supports check-in on iOS and Android, includes offline scanning mode, and offers scan-only mode for staff.
-It also supports ticket printing from the mobile app.
+Ticket printing from the mobile app is supported.

-Organizers can use automated reminder emails, email blasts, abandoned cart recovery emails, promo codes, BOGO offers, quantity discounts, and conversion tracking with Google and Facebook pixels.
+5. Marketing tools built in.
+Automated reminder emails, email blasts, abandoned cart recovery emails, promo codes, BOGO offers, quantity discounts, and conversion tracking with Google and Facebook pixels.

 Best use cases for SimpleTix